prkshverma09/TradesAgent/WHOLEPROJECT_README.md

 - **TypeScript Microservice** - ElevenLabs agent controller
 - **ElevenLabs Agent** - Natural language phone conversation with shops
 - **Valyu** - Parts supplier database/locator service
+- **Fly.io** - Cloud deployment platform for the FastAPI backend

+## Deployment

+The **FastAPI backend is deployed on Fly.io**, making it accessible from anywhere.
+This cloud deployment ensures:
+- **Global Accessibility**: LiveKit agents can connect to the backend from any location
+- **High Availability**: Reliable uptime for tradesman calls at any time
+- **Scalability**: Can handle multiple concurrent procurement requests
+- **Low Latency**: Fast response times for real-time voice conversations

 ## Current Status